 Weight loss starts.
 Energy goes up.
 Joint pain improves some more.
 Physical activity becomes less and less problematic, and increases incrementally.
 Energy and sleep improve further, weight loss picks up.
 With more hope, and more opportunity to get out, Ms. P establishes, or reestablishes social contacts that restore friendship and love to their rightful place in her life.
 Her spirit rises, and with it, the energy she has to invest back into her own vitality.

 And so on, with many details left out, of course.
 This may sound like wishful thinking, but it’s a rewarding reality I have been privileged to help choreograph innumerable times over the past decade and a half.

-spiral, then its reclamation is a
+If the erosion of health is a degenerating spiral, then its reclamation is a spiral staircase.

 With real dedication and a commitment to one another and the process, almost every clinician and patient can find a way to ascend at least some distance toward the heights of holistic vitality.
 Everyone practicing self-care can do the same.